-The Center for International Policy, however, reported the Baker Institute received funding from Kuwait, Qatar, and Saudi Arabia.35 The Institute website does not list donors, but one of the "Life Members" is Sheikh Abdulla bin Ali Al Thani of Qatar.
+The Center for International Policy, however, reported the Baker Institute received funding from Kuwait, Qatar, and Saudi Arabia.
+DoE lists only two donations to Rice University, both from Qatar for unspecified purposes.
+The Institute website does not list donors, but one of the "Life Members" is Sheikh Abdulla bin Ali Al Thani of Qatar.
 The Institute's 2023 annual report lists revenue of \$13.5 million but does not identify the amounts of donations.
 Donors listed include Aramco Services Company and endowments from the Kuwait Foundation for the Advancement of Science, Qatar Fund for Development, and The State of Qatar Endowment for International Stem Cell Policy.
 Among the donors of programmatic gifts, which "allows fellows, scholars, and researchers to investigate current and new research areas and creates opportunities to engage undergraduate and graduate students in the research and policy recommendation processes," were the Qatar Fund for Development (Al Jazeera Media Network of Qatar was listed as a supporter in the 2022 report).
-36

 Among the publications from the Institute were "Israel's Mass Displacement of Gazans Fits Strategy of Using Migration as a Tool of War."
-The report asserts that Israel has deliberately displaced the Gaza population in violation of international law when, in fact, the population was encouraged to move to avoid being in a battle zone after being used as shields by Hamas, which heavily embedded itself within civilian population.37
+The report asserts that Israel has deliberately displaced the Gaza population in violation of international law when, in fact, the population was encouraged to move to avoid being in a battle zone after being used as shields by Hamas, which embedded itself within the civilian population.

 The Belfer Center does not include budget or donor information in its annual report.
 The Center for International Policy report listed Kuwait, Saudi Arabia, and the UAE as donors.
 Saudi Prince Turki bin Abdullah bin Abdulaziz Al Saud provided an undisclosed amount in 2017 for its Project on Saudi and Gulf Cooperation Council Security.
 "With Prince Turki's generous support, the Belfer Center is pleased to begin this project on the national security challenges that confront the Gulf and Arabian Peninsula.
 We hope to illuminate this complex set of topics and help to develop ideas and recommendations for the United States and allies and partners in the region to address these critical issues," said Center Director Graham Allison.
-Saudi Prince Turki bin Abdullah bin Abdulaziz Al Saudi Prince Turki bin 2017 for its Project on Saudi and Gulf Cooperation Council Security.